ARMmbed/mbed-app-docs/docs/protocol.md

 ### Resource Serialisation for BLE

-*Note: if you are using the mbed OS library for Envoy, the library will handle encoding and decoding for you - so you can skip this section.*
+*Note: if you are using the mbed OS library for the mbed Provisioning App, the library will handle encoding and decoding for you - so you can skip this section.*

-When an Envoy interacts with your device over a BLE connection, the resources described in this documentation are encoded as CBOR [http://cbor.io/].
+When an app interacts with your device over a BLE connection, the resources described in this documentation are encoded as CBOR [http://cbor.io/].
 This efficient encoding uses a binary format suitable for constrained embedded devices.
 The encoded resources are then sent to and from your device using the BLE Block Transfer protocol.

 CBOR is a document serialisation format heavily inspired by the JSON data model: numbers, strings, arrays, maps (called objects in JSON), and a few values such as false, true, and null.

-To further compress the resources that are transferred from your device, Envoy defines a mapping from string key names as used in JSON, e.g. “`action`” and “`codaEndpoints`” to a more efficient integer representation for use with CBOR.
-This mapping can be found in the headers for the mbed OS Envoy library [LINK TO GITHUB?].
+To further compress the resources that are transferred from your device, mbed Provisioning App defines a mapping from string key names as used in JSON, e.g. “`action`” and “`codaEndpoints`” to a more efficient integer representation for use with CBOR.
+This mapping can be found in the headers for the [mbed OS library](https://github.com/ARMmbed/voytalk-cpp).

 Unlike JSON, CBOR supports semantic tagging of values in the serialisation.
 Semantic tags provide a hint to the decoder as to what the intended format of value is.
 You can think of this as a kind of type-hint for the decoder.
-Envoy uses the following semantic tags for the resource types described above:
+The mbed Provisioning App expects the following semantic tags for the resource types described above:

-**Intent** - has semantic tag 16397
+**Intent** - has semantic tag `16397`

-**Invocation** - has semantic tag 16398
+**Invocation** - has semantic tag `16398`

-**Coda** - has semantic tag 16399
+**Coda** - has semantic tag `16399`

-**ConstraintSet** - has semantic tag 16426
+**ConstraintSet** - has semantic tag `16426`